investigativedata/investigraph/docs/tutorial.md

 When downloading this csv file manually and opening in a spreadsheet application, you will actually notice that it is in `latin` encoding and has 1 empty row at the top. 🤦 (welcome to real world data)

-Under the hood, **investigraph** is using [pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas.read_csv) and there is an option `extract_kwargs` to pass arguments to pandas on how to read this csv.
+Under the hood, **investigraph** is using [pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas.read_csv) and there is an option `pandas` to pass instructions to pandas on how to read this csv.
 In this case, it would look like this (refer to the `pandas` documentation for all options):

 ```yaml